The JAC now invites applications for Deputy District Judge (Civil).

 Outcome of the exercise

 The JAC will issue results by email to all those interviewed at the same time.
-We hope this will be by the end of February 2020.
+We hope this will be by mid March 2020.

 If you are not successful following the selection day, you can request written feedback.
 You should make this request within 6 weeks of the email informing you that you have not been successful.
 We will aim to respond to your request within 20 working days.